-Brussels protesters brave cold rain to demand climate action
+Some 70,000 Brussels protesters demand action on climate

-BRUSSELS (AP) — Thousands of protesters are marching through the Belgian capital of Brussels to demand that the government increases its efforts to fight climate change.
+BRUSSELS (AP) — Brussels saw another massive protest march Sunday as at least 70,000 people braved the cold and rain to demand that the Belgian government increase its efforts to fight climate change.

-In the fourth demonstration in two months attracting at least 10,000 protesters, banners were held high Sunday to demand better use of renewable energies and more action to improve air quality.
+Banners held high urged the country to better use renewable energies and to take more action to improve air quality.

-A similar march last month saw 70,000 demonstrators and on Thursday some 35,000 schoolchildren and students skipped class to take to the streets with similar climate demands.
+It was the fourth climate change rally in two months in the Belgian capital that attracted at least 10,000 people.
+A similar march last month also saw 70,000 demonstrators and last Thursday some 35,000 schoolchildren and students skipped class to take to the streets with their climate demands.

-The Brussels North train station was so clogged with protesters that organizers began the march early to ease the congestion.
+Even though the direct impact on Belgian politics is small because the country is led by a caretaker government, the demonstrations have pushed the issue of climate change up the agenda as parties prepare for national and European Union elections in May.

 Most Read Nation & World Stories